Glossary of shipping terms

 THC (Terminal handling charges)

-Charges for handling containers stowed on the ship.
+Costs for grounding and handling of containers stowed on the ship.

 Through bill of lading